The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 She is a member of the Womentors Scientific Team, a member of Women on Boards UK, the Columbia Business School Women's Circle Club and an active volunteer at Safe Water Sports.
 She has participated as a trainer in Board workshops at EcoDa, as a motivational speaker at Reload Greece, as well as in numerous webinars on topics related to Corporate Governance, female entrepreneurship, diversity and inclusion in the workplace as well as the empowerment of women in the today’s professional reality.
 Her articles on Corporate Governance and ESG, as well as the further development of women, appear in magazines of economic and tourism interest.

-Marina Mavrommati, Non-Executive Member, Member of the Audit Committee, Member of the Risk Management Committee
+Marina Mavrommati, Independent Non-Executive Member, Member of the Audit Committee, Member of the Risk Management Committee

-Shehas extensive finance and management experience working for companies such as IBM, Procter & Gamble and Barclays Bank Plc.
-Prior to joining Printec Group, she served as CFO and Member of the Board of Directors for Michaniki S.A.
+She possesses extensive financial and managerial experience, having held senior leadership positions at international organizations such as Procter & Gamble, Barclays Bank Plc., and IBM.
+Prior to joining the Printec Group, she served as Chief Financial Officer and a member of the Board of Directors of Mechaniki S.A.

 Christos Mistriotis, Non-Executive Member, Member of the Strategy, Innovation and Sustainable Development Committee